-When a person joins our community as a companion, they are provided with an individual bedroom, all meals in a communal dining room, and normal living expenses covered.
+When a person joins our community as a companion, they are provided with an individual bedroom, all meals provided in a communal dining room, and normal living expenses.
 There is no time limit and this stability helps people to rebuild their lives following homelessness.

-To be accepted at Emmaus Norfolk & Waveney, a person has to sign off all benefits with the exception of Housing Benefit, which is claimed by Emmaus and and helps to support the community.
+To be accepted at Emmaus South Wales, a person has to sign off all benefits with the exception of Housing Benefit, which goes to Emmaus South Wales and helps to fund the community home.

-Most people stay at Emmaus Norfolk & Waveney for a few months but some leave after a short time and others stay for years.
+Most people stay at Emmaus South Wales for a few months but some leave after a short time and others stay for years.

-At Emmaus Norfolk & Waveney, we know that it takes more than just a roof over someone’s head to help them overcome homelessness.
-That’s why, unlike hostels, companions are asked to volunteer up to 40 hours per a week in our social enterprise, with two days off, a long weekend after three months, and a week’s holiday after six months.
+At Emmaus South Wales, we know that it takes more than just a roof over someone’s head to help them overcome homelessness.
+That’s why, unlike hostels, companions are required to volunteer up to 40 hours per a week in our social enterprise, with two days off, a long weekend after three months, and a week’s holiday after six months.

-Volunteering covers work in our two second-hand shops, maintenance, van driving, collections and deliveries, stock sorting, upcycling and kitchen work.
+Volunteering covers work in our five second-hand shops, gardening, maintenance, van driving, collection and deliveries, stock sorting, kitchen work, and helping in our eBay room.

-Appropriate free training is provided in health and safety, first aid, manual handling, food hygiene and other subjects as relevant.
+Appropriate training is provided in health and safety, manual handling, food hygiene and other subjects as relevant.